plugdata-team/plugdata/Resources/Documentation/vanilla/clone.md

 - object
 see_also:
 - poly
-pdcategory: vanilla, GUI, Data Management
+pdcategory: vanilla, UI, Data Management
 last_update: '0.47'
 inlets:
   'n: (number and type depends on the abstraction)':